Skip to content

 Logo, socials, contact, address

-A single brand tag with the official name, the logo, the social profiles on every platform the brand maintains, the contact details, the address if applicable, the founding date, the industry, and the parent organisation if relevant.
-Set up once during onboarding, applied to every page on the site from then on, signalling the same coherent brand entity across the whole property.
+A single brand tag with the official name, logo, social profiles, contact, founding date, industry, and parent organisation if relevant.
+Set up once, applied to every page.

 Features